 JS Why is that?
 What was your training?

-PSH I studied at Circle in the Square with Alan Langdon, Terry Hayden, Jackie Brooks, and this guy Tony Greco.
+PSH I studied at Circle in the Square with Alan Langdon, Terry Hayden, Jackie Brookes, and this guy Tony Greco.
 They were all really good teachers but in different ways, so I learned a lot of different things.

 JS What technique did they teach?